 Adults older than 50 years old and the immunocompromised

-Meningitis associated with foreign body (post-procedure, penetrating trauma)
+Meningitis associated with a foreign body (post-procedure, penetrating trauma)

 Meningitis with severe penicillin allergy